ancodi/rpi-audio-receiver/README.md

     cd rpi-audio-receiver-rpi-zero-w
     sudo ./install.sh

-All effects should come into play after restarting the device (mainly the device hostname).
+All effects should come into play after restarting the device.

+## ALL BELOW NEED UPDATE
 ### Basic setup

 Lets you choose the hostname and the visible device name ("pretty hostname") which is displayed as Bluetooth name, in AirPlay clients and in Spotify.